Characterizations of symplectic polar spaces: Introduction

+\begin{remark} The statement $\rk(\cS) < \infty$ cannot be dropped from Proposition \ref{res 1} and Proposition \ref{res 1 bis}.
+Indeed let $\ve(\cS)\subseteq \PG(V)$ be symplectic.
+Proposition \ref{res 1} claims for the existence of a linear bijection between $V$ and its dual $V^*$, but no such bijection exists when $\rk(\cS)$ is infinite.
+Indeed if this is the case then $\dim(V)$ is also infinite and therefore $\dim(V) < \dim(V^*)$. \end{remark}

+\begin{remark} The hypothesis that $\cS$ is embeddable cannot be dropped from Proposition \ref{res 1 bis}.
+Indeed, as proved by Cohen and Shult \cite{CS90}, all hyperplanes of a non-embeddable polar space of rank 3 are singular. \end{remark}

-Still assuming that $\cS$ is embeddable, let $n = 2$ and suppose that $\mathrm{char}(\KK) \neq 2$.
-If $\KK$ is finite then $\cS$ is symplectic if and only if all of its hyperplanes are singular (see Payne and Thas~\cite{PT}), like in the statement of Theorem \ref{res 1 bis}.
-On the other hand, when $\KK$ is infinite and the number of lines through a point of $\cS$ is at most $|\KK|$, then $\cS$ admits infinitely many ovoids (Cameron \cite{Cam}), most of which are non-classical; in fact, when $\cS$ is symplectic none of them is classical, by Lemma~\ref{res 1}.
-Thus, the statement of Theorem~\ref{res 1 bis} fails to hold when $n = 2$ and $\KK$ is infinite.
+\begin{remark} In Proposition \ref{res 1 bis} we have assumed that $\rk(\cS) > 2$.
+Suppose that $\rk(\cS) = 2$.
+If $\cS$ is finite with lines of size $q+1$, for an odd integer $q > 1$, then $\cS$ is symplectic if and only if all of its hyperplanes are singular (see Payne and Thas~\cite{PT}), like in the statement of Proposition \ref{res 1 bis}.
+On the other hand, let $\cS$ be symplectic and infinite.
+Then $\cS$ admits infinitely many ovoids (Cameron \cite{Cam}), most of which are non-classical, namely do not arise from any embedding of $\cS$.
+(In fact when $\cS$ is defined over a field of characteristic other than 2 none of them is classical.)
+So, the statement of Proposition \ref{res 1 bis} fails to hold when $\rk(\cS) = 2$ and $\cS$ is infinite. \end{remark}

-\begin{remark} The hypothesis that $\cS$ is embeddable cannot be dropped from Theorem~\ref{res 1 bis}.
-Indeed if $n = 3$ but $\cS$ is not embeddable then all hyperplanes of $\cS$ are singular, as proved by Cohen and Shult~\cite{CS90}. \end{remark}